 - Click Update for a single app or select Update All if you need multiple apps.

-If your phone keeps crashing and restarting, if you think the app is the cause, we recommend that you force-stop the app.
+If your phone keeps crashing and restarting, we recommend force-stopping the app if you think the app is the cause.

 How to Fix Freeze and Reboot Issues on Moto G?

-If your Moto G is running properly in safe mode, one of your phone’s apps is causing this issue.
+If your Moto G runs correctly in safe Mode, one of your phone’s apps is causing this issue.
 So, you can uninstall installed apps one by one until you find the culprit.

 How do I fix a frozen Motorola boot screen?

-Press and hold both the “Power” and “Volume Down” buttons.
+Press the “Power” and “Volume Down” buttons.
 Do this for about 20 seconds or until the device restarts.
-This often clears the memory and starts the device normally.
+This often clears the memory and starts the device usually.

 Frequently Asked Questions